aws-samples/aws-ruby-sample/README.md

 ## Requirements

 The only requirement of this application is [Bundler](http://bundler.io).
 All other dependencies can be installed with:

     bundle install

 ## Basic Configuration

-You need to set your AWS security credentials in `config.yml` before the sample is able to connect to AWS.
-This file should contain:
+You need to set your AWS security credentials before the sample is able to connect to AWS.
+The AWS SDK for Ruby will automatically read these from the environment:

-    access_key_id: <your access key id>
+    export AWS_ACCESS_KEY_ID='...'
-    secret_access_key: <your secret key>
+    export AWS_SECRET_ACCESS_KEY='...'

 See the [Security Credentials](http://aws.amazon.com/security-credentials) page for more information on getting your keys.